 First, metal frames with cement board are lighter weight.
-This is especially beneficial if you are looking to build on an existing deck or patio.
+This is especially beneficial if you are looking to build an outdoor kitchen on an existing deck or patio.
 You’ll be less likely to need additional supports on your deck for installation.

 Another benefit is you’ll be able to maximize interior island space.
 Why does this matter?
 For one, it’s easier to access the appliances inside the kitchen.
 This space can also be utilized for storage.

 Metal framing also provides solid structural support for countertops and cooking appliances.
 You can feel confident that your outdoor kitchen is structurally sound and won’t be easily compromised.

 Now for the disadvantages.